The Story of NSU's Seminary Hall by Dr. Brad Agnew

 Sunday, January 21, 1951, the day before the beginning of registration for the spring semester at NSC, President Vaughan died at his home on campus from a coronary thrombosis.
 His burial was in the Tahlequah cemetery where a stone marked his grave.
 Much larger monuments to his life still stand on the campus of Northeastern surrounding the Administration Building--the first two permanent dormitories, Wilson and Haskell Halls, the Industrial Arts (now the CASE) Building, the auditorium-fine arts complex and the student center under construction at the time of his death, and the John Vaughan Library, named in his honor by the regents less than a month before his death.

 Two months later Harrell Garrison, the first Ph.D. selected as president by regular appointment, assumed leadership of the college.
 Most of his nineteen-year administration was marked by constant construction that lagged behind the soaring enrollment until his final years as president.
 Improvement in the area highways made travel easier, and the number of students who commuted to Northeastern increased steadily.
-Early in Garrison's term the school was integrated with little notice, and a graduate program was established to allow public school teachers to obtain master's degrees without travelling to Stillwater or Norman.
+Early in Garrison's term the school was integrated with little notice, and a graduate program was established to allow public school teachers to obtain master's degrees without traveling to Stillwater or Norman.

 The fiftieth anniversary of the dedication of the second Cherokee Female Seminary had passed without fanfare in May of 1939, but on March 6, 1959, the student newspaper proclaimed a milestone in the history of the college in headlines proclaiming, Northeastern Reaches Its 50th Anniversary.
 That half century was a tumultuous era shaped by two world wars, the nation's most severe depression, and a nuclear arms race.